 EXPLAINER: What's a 'wealth tax' and how would it work?

-To help pay for his big economic and social agenda, President Joe Biden is looking to go where the big money is: billionaires
+To help pay for his big economic and social agenda, President Joe Biden is looking to go where the big money is and that's billionaires

 To help pay for his big economic and social agenda, President Joe Biden is looking to go where the big money is: billionaires.

-Biden never endorsed an outright “wealth tax” when campaigning last year.
-But his more conventional proposed rate hikes on the income of large corporations and the wealthiest Americans have hit a roadblock.
+Biden never endorsed an outright “wealth tax” when he campaigned for the White House last year.
+But his more conventional proposed rate increases on the income of large corporations and the wealthiest Americans have hit a roadblock.

-That leaves a special tax on the assets, not the income, of billionaires being proposed by a Senate Democrat as a possible vehicle to help pay for child care, universal pre-kindergarten, child tax credits, family leave and environmental initiatives.
+That leaves a special tax on the assets, not the income, of billionaires being proposed by a Senate Democrat as a possible way to help pay for child care, universal prekindergarten, child tax credits, family leave and environmental initiatives.

 HOW WOULD IT WORK?